-Rats (Rattus rattus and Rattus norvegicus) HARMFUL ANIMALS Introduced mammals have had a profound and sustained effect on the health of Virgin Islands' forests.
+Ship Rat, Black Rat (Rattus rattus) Native Range-India Norway Rat (Rattus norvegicus) Native Range-South China HARMFUL ANIMALS Introduced mammals have had a profound and sustained effect on the health of Virgin Islands' forests.
 Rats gnaw on the tasty new growth of trees and shrubs, and eat the seeds that are required to produce the next generation of trees.
 Mongoose prey upon many of the pollinators and seed dispersers that are required for tree reproduction and also supplement their diets with the seeds themselves.
 Description There are two rat species found in the Virgin Islands.
 The Norway rat has brown fur on its back and a pale grey belly.
-They have small ears and their tail is shorter than the combined head and body length.
+They have small ears and the tail is shorter than the combined head and body length.
 The black rat or ship rat is slender with hairless small variably colored ears.
 The uniformly colored tail is longer than the head and body length combined.
 Historical Introduction Rats are presumed to have arrived in the Virgin Islands on the earliest wooden sailboats.
-They abound in the main US Virgin Islands initially spreading in association with human settlement.
-Today they are known on many of the offshore cays.
-Ecological Threat Rats are considered one of the 100 worst invaders worldwide.
+They abound in the main US Virgin Islands initially spreading in association with human settlement, but eventually inhabiting all parts of the islands.
+Today they are also found on many of the offshore cays.
+Ecological Threat Rats are considered one of the 10 worst invaders worldwide.
 They cost hundreds of millions of dollars in damages and control costs to industry, utilities and native habitats throughout the world.
+Rats will eat leaves, seeds, flowers, bark and stems of many plant species, some of which are in danger of extinction due to their isolation on island ecosystems and lack of adaptations to the new predator.
+Rats have been observed attacking and eating birds, especially eggs and chicks in the nest.
 They are responsible for the extinction of multiple species of mammals, birds, reptiles, invertebrates and plants and are particularly damaging to the flora and fauna of islands.
-Rats also spread diseases and cause extensive damage to utilities by gnawing through transmission lines.

-Preferred Habitat

-Rats are found in just about every habitat, from mature forests to urban areas, beaches, agricultural areas and wetlands.
+Rats also spread disease and cause extensive damage to utilities by gnawing through transmission lines.
+Preferred Habitat Rats are found in just about every habitat, from mature forests to urban areas, beaches, agricultural areas and wetlands.
 Norway rats prefer to live near water and can swim for up to 2 km in open water, while ship rats prefer drier areas and generally avoid swimming.
 They can live in trees or on the ground, indoors or outdoors.

-Management Options

-Trapping rats is effective on a small scale, but most populations contain a few trap-shy individuals that cannot be eliminated.
+Management Options Trapping rats is effective on a small scale, but most populations contain a few trap-shy individuals that cannot be eliminated.
 These few individuals can quickly repopulate an area to pre-trapping levels.
-It is unlikely rats can be eliminated from the main islands of St. Croix, St. Thomas and St. John, however managers have been successful in eliminating them from the offshore cays.
+It is unlikely that rats can be eliminated from the main

+(Photo: AAAnimal Control, Orlando, FL) lands of St. Croix, St. Thomas and St. John, however managers have been successful in eliminating them from the offshore cays.
 Rats cause a disproportionate amount of damage to the native flora and fauna of these small uninhabited islands.
-The use of poison is almost always necessary to eliminate all rats from an island, but the use of poison near sensitive ecosystems reNative Range Ship Rat-India
+The use of poison is almost always necessary to eliminate all rats from an island, but the use of poison near sensitive ecosystems requires extensive application and approvals.

-Norway Rat-Southeast China

-(Photo: AAAnimal Control, Orlando, FL)

-quires extensive application and approvals.
 Locally, The US National Park Service eliminated rats from Buck Island in 2000.
-Before rats were eliminated, the flower buds and ripening green fruit from the trees and cactus on Buck Island were usually observed to be eaten, but this stopped as soon as the rats were eliminated.
-Reforestation accelerated because the seeds that fall to the forest floor can germinate into the next generation of forest trees.
+Before rats were eliminated, most of the flower buds and ripening green fruit from the trees and cacti on Buck Island were usually obviously eaten by rats, but this stopped as soon as the rats were eliminated.
+Reforestation accelerated because the seeds that fall to the forest floor could finally germinate into the next generation of forest trees.

-Additional Information

-NPS Buck Island

-http://www.nps.gov/buis/ naturescience/upload/Info%20Flyer% 20Ameiva%20March%2008.pdf

-Invasive Species Specialist Group: